dataluscorp/browser/docs/setup/macos_build.rst

     # This assumes that Xcode is in your "Downloads" folder
     cp -aH ~/Downloads/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.12.sdk ~/.mozbuild/macos-sdk/

-4. Finally, inform the Firefox build about this SDK by creating (or editing) a file called ``mozconfig`` file in the Firefox source code directory.
+4. Finally, inform the Datalus build about this SDK by creating (or editing) a file called ``mozconfig`` file in the Datalus source code directory.
 Add the following line:

 .. code-block::